AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 digits.

-If instead we tried to match that formal with some actual that is an integer type, or an array type |mash| or anything other than a floating-point type |mdash| the compiler will reject the instantiation.
+If instead we tried to match that formal with some actual that is an integer type, or an array type |mdash| or anything other than a floating-point type |mdash| the compiler will reject the instantiation.
 Therefore, within the generic body, the implementation code can be written with the assurance that the characteristics and capabilities of